velocify/angular-styleguide/a1/README.md

 ### Rule of 1
 ###### [Style [Y001](#style-y001)] [ESLint [component-limit](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/component-limit.md)]
   - Define 1 component per file, recommended to be less than 400 lines of code.

+  Exception: constants.
+You may declare as many constants as you like in a single file, as long as that file is dedicated to constants.

   *Why?*: One component per file promotes easier unit testing and mocking.